Planting eelgrass helps restore the ecosystem in Lillebælt

 We collect marine litter

-If you pick up a bag at the reception at Gl. Ålbo Camping and hand it filled with marine litter to the camping dad, you'll get a free cup of cocoa in exchange.
+If you pick up a bag at the reception at Gl. Ålbo Camping and hand it filled with marine litter to the camping dad, you'll get a free cup of cocoa or coffee in exchange.

 Learn more about collecting marine litter